luisblazquezm/gii-4-sci-fi-unreal-engine-game/README.md

 Project based on a third-person shooter videogame using Unreal Engine 4.23 for  the subject "Animación Digital" in the Computer Engineering Degree.

 ## Demo Video Preview
-This is a first look at the demo of the final result of the project
+This is a first look at the demo of the final result of the project.
+Click on the gif to watch the full video.

 [![Watch the video](https://github.com/luisblazquezm/gii-4-sci-fi-unreal-engine-game/blob/master/img/demo.gif)](https://streamable.com/6n7sdn)